a19836/bloxtor/INSTALL.md

 	`[mysqldump]`
 	`max_allowed_packet=100M`

-5. change the correspondent apache security configurations, if active (/etc/modsecurity/modsecurity.conf) - (Only if you get request body limit exceed or something similar)
+5. (optional) Change the correspondent apache security configurations, if active (/etc/modsecurity/modsecurity.conf) - (Only if you get request body limit exceed)
 	`#to 32MB`
 	`SecRequestBodyLimit 32768000`